Anthony J. Calio: Career

 Virginia.
-In 1961, he co-founded the Mount Vernon Research Company in Mount Vernon, VA, serving as Executive Vice President and Manager of Operations.
+In 1961, he co-founded the Mount Vernon Research Company in Mount Vernon, Virginia, serving as executive vice president and manager of operations.
 He helped build a business making scientific instrumentation for the first rocket programs and vacuum chambers for spacecraft testing.
 They sold the business in 1963 and Calio went to work for the National Aeronautics and Space Administration (NASA).

 Calio then spent 18 years with NASA.
 He was first hired as part of the Electronics Research Task Group in the NASA Headquarters Office of Advanced Research and Technology.
 In 1964, he was appointed Chief of Research and Engineering at the newly established Electronics Research Center in Boston.
 The next year he returned to NASA headquarters to work for the Manned Space Science Division as the Chief of the Instrumentation and Systems Integration Branch.
 In 1967 he became the Assistant Director of Planetary Programs in the Office of Space Science Applications.
 He joined the Apollo Program Office at the Johnson Space Center in 1968, and worked as the Deputy Director of the Science and Applications Directorate.
-He became the Director in 1969 and assumed responsibility for managing all scientific aspects of the Apollo and Skylab programs, a job he would continue until 1975.
+He became the director in 1969 and assumed responsibility for managing all scientific aspects of the Apollo and Skylab programs, a job he would continue until 1975.
 During that time he was one of the people responsible for implementing and directing all aspects of the program's science activities for all missions from Apollo 7 through Apollo 17, work for which he was awarded an honorary doctorate from Washington University in St. Louis in 1974.
 After completing a Sloan Fellowship at Stanford University Graduate School of Business in 1975 and earning an MBA, he returned to NASA Headquarters, where he pioneered early applications of civil remote sensing from space while serving as the Deputy Associate Administrator for Space Science.
 From 1977 to 1981, he was the Associate Administrator for Space and Terrestrial Applications.
 He earned the NASA Exceptional Service Medal and the NASA Group Achievement Award in 1969; the Apollo Achievement Award in 1970; the NASA Exceptional Scientific Achievement Medal in 1971; the Lunar Science Team Award in 1973 and the NASA Distinguished Service Medal in 1973 and 1981.